judithsanchez/scoutly/TODOS/redesigned-dashboard.md

 ## Implementation Timeline

-### Phase 1: Core Functionality (Weeks 1-2)
+### Phase 1: Core Functionality (Weeks 1-2) ✅

-- Update ApplicationStatus enum and related models
+- ✅ Update ApplicationStatus enum and related models
-- Revamp job card components
+- ✅ Revamp job card components
-- Implement Start New Scout with company tracking
+- ✅ Implement Start New Scout with company tracking

-### Phase 2: Enhanced Visualization (Weeks 3-4)
+### Phase 2: Enhanced Visualization (Weeks 3-4) 🔄

-- Build application pipeline Kanban view
+- ✅ Build application pipeline Kanban view
-- Create activity feed
+- 🔄 Create activity feed (in progress)
-- Implement match quality indicators
+- 🔄 Implement match quality indicators (partially implemented with suitability score)
-- Add status change tracking
+- ✅ Add status change tracking

-### Phase 3: Advanced Features (Weeks 5-6)
+### Phase 3: Advanced Features (Weeks 5-6) ⬜

-- Implement data visualizations
+- ⬜ Implement data visualizations
-- Add customization options
+- ⬜ Add customization options
-- Create mobile-optimized views
+- ⬜ Create mobile-optimized views
-- Finalize comprehensive dashboard
+- ⬜ Finalize comprehensive dashboard

 ## Technical Considerations

-- Use React Context for managing global application state
+- ✅ Use React Context for managing global application state
-- Implement custom hooks for data fetching and caching
+- ✅ Implement custom hooks for data fetching and caching
-- Use Tailwind CSS for responsive design
+- ✅ Use Tailwind CSS for responsive design
-- Consider using Framer Motion for smooth transitions
+- ⬜ Consider using Framer Motion for smooth transitions

-## Dev Authentication Note
+## Dev Authentication Note ✅

 For development purposes, we'll implement a bypass for authentication to make testing easier.
 This can be achieved by:

-1. Creating a development-only context provider that simulates an authenticated user
+1. ✅ Creating a development-only context provider that simulates an authenticated user
-2. Adding an environment flag (e.g., NEXT_PUBLIC_SKIP_AUTH) to toggle this behavior
+2. ✅ Adding an environment flag (e.g., NEXT_PUBLIC_SKIP_AUTH) to toggle this behavior
-3. Documenting this behavior clearly in the codebase
+3. ✅ Documenting this behavior clearly in the codebase

 ---